w3c/cogai/demos/README.md

 - influencing laying down of new memories and reinforcement of old memories
 - influencing reinforcement learning of behaviours

-My current idea is to emulate the cortico-limbic system with some form of discrimination network that supports fast instinctive reactions to changes in the context.
+The idea is to emulate the cortico-limbic system with some form of discrimination network that supports fast instinctive reactions to changes in the context as signalled by the chunks in associated cortical buffers.
 This is a lot more complicated than it sounds as can be seen in the following diagram.

 ![bottom up influences and top down regulation](chunks/nested-influences.jpg)